mobxjs/mobx/docs/refguide/computed-decorator.md

 - `comparer.default`: The same as `comparer.identity`, but also considers `NaN` to be equal to `NaN`.
 - `comparer.structural`: Performs deep structural comparison to determine if two values are the same.

+## Computed values run more often than expected

+Please check the [`pitfalls`](https://mobx.js.org/best/pitfalls.html#computed-values-run-more-often-than-expected) section if you experience this.

 ## Note on error handling

 If a computed value throws an exception during its computation, this exception will be caught and rethrown any time its value is read.